In this article, we’ll show you the best process documentation tools your team should use.

-With a mission to democratize organizational knowledge, Atlassian Confluence is a tool focused on democratizing organizational knowledge.
+Atlassian Confluence is a tool focused on democratizing organizational knowledge with a mission to democratize organizational knowledge.
 It lets users create, store, and share content in the form of PDFs, docs, images, and much more.

-Teammates can communicate by tagging each other and leaving feedback, allowing for communication with the right context.
+Teammates can communicate by tagging each other and leaving feedback, allowing for communication in the right context.

 Confluence is a terrific option for remote workers needing a tool to allow them to communicate and collaborate without being face-to-face.

 Helpjuice is a simple knowledge base software with powerful features.
-You can use Helpjuice to collaborate with your teammates in documents and interact with them.
+You can use Helpjuice to collaborate with your teammates on documents and interact with them.

-This tool also gives you analytics about what users search for in your knowledge base, how they’re impacted by articles, and how individual employees interact with your content, so you can improve it and create content that better fit their needs.
+This tool also gives you analytics about what users search for in your knowledge base, how they’re impacted by articles, and how individual employees interact with your content.
+You can improve it and create content that better fits their needs.

-Helpjuice is also great for companies that are growing, allowing you to modify and customize user permissions with ease.
+Helpjuice is also great for growing companies, allowing you to easily modify and customize user permissions.